 Kick-start your exploration in Soho Palermo where the streets are alive with colourful murals, cool shops and countless cafes.
 This up-beat neighbourhood wouldn’t feel out of place in a European city like Berlin, London or Amsterdam, but with a punch of South American flair, the atmosphere is even better, I dare say.

-Before leaving Palermo, enjoy a scrumptious lunch at El Preferido de Palermo, a beautiful restaurant with pink-washed walls serving traditional dishes like milanesa and fainá.
-You don’t have to worry about tiny portions – no one comes to Buenos Aires trying to lose weight so don’t even bother trying!
+Before leaving Palermo, enjoy a scrumptious lunch at El Preferido de Palermo.
+It’s a beautiful restaurant with pink-washed walls serving traditional dishes like milanesa and fainá.
+It’s recommended on the Michelin Guide, and yet it’s very affordable comparative to Europe.
+You don’t have to worry about tiny portions.
+No one arrives in Buenos Aires trying to lose weight, so don’t even bother trying!

 Afternoon: Plaza de Mayo